richard-porter/frozen-kernel/carver-igl-governance.md

 ## Open Questions

 1. **Zone 2 precedent registry.** Should the IGL maintain a named registry of prior Zone 2 rulings — interpretive precedents that establish a reasonableness baseline for recurring decision types?
 This is the case-law function of the judicial analog.
 Without it, each Zone 2 decision is made fresh; with it, consistency compounds into a governance standard.
 1. **Accumulation rate threshold.** At what Zone 2 accumulation rate does the IGL automatically escalate to Zone 3 evaluation, independent of any single decision’s reasonableness?
-This is the trajectory problem — individually reasonable decisions that collectively constitute drift require a rate-of-accumulation trigger that the four-factor test alone cannot provide.
+This is the trajectory problem — individually reasonable decisions that collectively constitute drift require a rate-of-accumulation trigger that the five-factor test alone cannot provide.
-1. **Mixed-factor outcomes.** When the four-factor test produces mixed results — some factors pass, some fail — does factor weighting apply, or is any single factor failure sufficient for escalation?
+1. **Mixed-factor outcomes.** When the five-factor test produces mixed results — some factors pass, some fail — does factor weighting apply, or is any single factor failure sufficient for escalation?
 The current specification treats any single factor failure as an escalation trigger.
 This may be too brittle for Factor 1 (Constraint Alignment) edge cases where constraint purpose is genuinely ambiguous.
+Factor 5 (Reversibility) is treated as a hard escalation trigger when irreversibility intersects with an unacceptable possible outcome; this asymmetry may warrant separate weighting logic.
 1. **Multi-agent ruling precedence.** When a subagent’s Zone 2 decision is later reviewed by an orchestrator-level IGL, which ruling takes precedence?
 The per-node architecture requires that each node makes its own IGL evaluation — but chain-of-custody accountability requires that upstream nodes can review downstream interpretive decisions without producing conflicting rulings.

 -----